Backup Software: How to Keep Your Important Data Safe

 Avoid websites of ill repute.
-Only shop or browse on websites with a good reputation and avoid giving out any personal information on an unfamiliar website.
-Spyware is often distributed through these sites, and may destroy or hamper your computer’s functioning.
+Only shop or browse websites with a good reputation and avoid giving out any personal information on an unfamiliar website.
+Spyware is often distributed through these sites and may destroy or hamper your computer’s functioning.

 Update Your System

 Regular updates for your system are necessary to increase the level of security you have around your important data.
 When performing a software update, look for holes that hackers use to enter your network.
 Microsoft and Apple both release regular updates in an effort to stay ahead of hackers, but it’s up to you to keep your computer updated.

 Back-Up Your Files